momopirin/twitter-dashboard/README.md

 pip install -r requirements.txt
 ```

 Tweets should be saved in a format similar to `sample_tweets.json`.
+If interested, you may go ahead and run the app by typing `python app.py` and it should show the content from the `sample_tweets.json`.
 Note: the file contains a list of json objects directly obtained through Twitter API.
 If you have tweets from the official Twitter archive, please prepare it in the same manner.
 You may also use `clean_tweet_js.py` to help convert the file into the acceptable format:

 ```bash
 python clean_tweet_js.py -lp /path/to/tweet.js -o /path/to/output